-In advance of the con pletion of the estimates which the Comptroller is preparing, this question cannot be fully answered.
+In advance of the corr pletion of the estimates which the Comptroller is preparing, this question cannot be fully answered.
 Certain general considerations, however, may be suggested as a guide for future action when those estimates are laid before you.

 I. The problem now to be considered is the devising a plan for merely temporary relief.
 Important changes in the administrative system are no doubt made necessary by the passage of the amendment.
+The determination of what those changes shall be is of account involved as and demands. amendment.
 The determination of what those changes shall be is of grave importance and demands the best thought and most careful judgment of the officers of the city, whose co-operation will be necessary to enlighten the Legislature as to what is best to be done.
 But as no change can be made till the Legislature meets that problem may fairly be reserved for the determination of those who are to co-operate in effecting such change.

+II.
 The amendment cannot impair the obligation of contracts.

 All agreements into which the city has already entered must be carried out.
 The courts would in each case, at the instance of the contractor, either decree specific performance of the contract or give him damages for its non-fulfillment.
 It would be no defense to his action to show that the passage of the amendment prevents the city from raising funds to pay the contractor by the sale of bonds.
 Any money judgment which the contractor might obtain would have to be paid by taxation.
 In like manner, all obligations of the city arising upon contracts already entered into for the purchase of property must be met.
-Awards already made as compensation for property taken under the right of emment domain, must be paid in those cases where by confirmation of the report of Commissioners the city has become seized of the property.
+Awards already made as compensation for property taken under the right of eminent domain, must be paid in those cases where by confirmation of the report of Commissioners the city has become seized of the property.